Reviews You Can Rely On

 Construction Quality

 The Crux uses high-quality rubber and leather on most of its exterior and features reinforcements in locations that are likely to wear down fastest.
-They are a durable choice, and therefore a great investment, for anyone who wants their approach shoes to last a long time.
+They are a durable choice and a great investment for anyone who wants their approach shoes to last a long time.
 We did not find any construction concerns during our testing, and we've been testing this shoe for years.

 The sole is made from Vibram MegaGrip, which we have found to be long-lasting and durable, in addition to providing plenty of friction for secure climbing.
 The leather upper withstands dirt, dust, and rock abrasion better than most other materials, and the rubber reinforcements around the forefoot and heel protect the most commonly worn areas.
 Some of the midsole foam is exposed, but we didn't notice uncommon wear to the foam during our test period.
 After years of climbing and hiking in these shoes, we can confidently say that they last a long time.
 This makes them a great long-term investment, and coupled with their attractive price, these shoes are a great value.

-scarpa crux approach shoes review - these tanks are not going to fall apart from crack climbing.
+scarpa crux - these tanks are not going to fall apart from crack climbing.

 These tanks are not going to fall apart from crack climbing.